m-basili/eid-wallet-it-docs/docs/en/wallet-provider-endpoint.rst

       - REQUIRED.
 It MUST be set to ``oauth-client-attestation+jwt``
       - `OPENID4VC-HAIP`_.
     * - **trust_chain**
-      - REQUIRED.
+      - OPTIONAL.
 Sequence of Entity Statements that composes the Trust Chain related to the Wallet Provider.
       - `OID-FED`_ Section 4.3 *Trust Chain Header Parameter*.
     * - **x5c**
       - REQUIRED.
 Contains the X.509 public key certificate or certificate chain (:rfc:`5280`) corresponding to the key used to digitally sign the JWT.
-      - :rfc:`7515` Section 4.1.8 and `SD-JWT-VC`_ Section 3.5.
+      - :rfc:`7515` Section 4.1.8, `SD-JWT-VC`_ Section 3.5 and `OPENID4VC-HAIP`_.

 The body of the Wallet App Attestation JWT contains the following claims: